adct-the-experimenter/ms-circuit-video-game/general-project-requirements.md

 - Jumpers to allow hardware modification of the logic, graphics, sound of the game.

 ### PCB Design
-- Printed circuit board must be EMC (ELectromagnetic compatibility) compliant.
+- Printed circuit board must be EMC (Electromagnetic compatibility) compliant.
 - SMD jumpers to allow hardware modification of the logic, graphics, sound of the game.
 - Test points for easy debug.
+- Make pcb modules of the type pcb shield or pcb hat i.e. pcb that can be mounted to another pcb through connector.
+For example, an raspberry pi hat connecting to a raspberry pi system pcb or Arduino shield connecting to an Arduino.

 ### Enclosure Form Factor
 - Leave enough space for printed circuit board to fit.
 - Make slots for the connectors for controllers and modifiable jumpers.
+- Modular.
+Has holders that can hold